danielharrell/SumLect2015/Lost_Idea_LA.md

 to say, in something less like the learning of content, and more like the liberation from content.

-Or from another angle, suppose our given condition were to live in a world that changes more than it abides, and our freedom, then, a matter of adaptation more than application.
-Any art that deserved the name 'liberal', in that case, would involve a skill more likely divorced from any subject than married to one; which is to say, a skill that can be applied to many subjects, or even to every subject, in yet another liberation from content.
+Or to look at our given condition from another angle, suppose we lived in a world that changes more than it abides, and our freedom, then, a matter of adaptation more than application.
+Any art that deserved the name 'liberal', in that case, would involve a skill more likely divorced from any subject than married to one; which is to say, a skill that can be applied to many subjects, even to every subject, in yet another liberation from content.
 And suppose the number of such subjects to have multiplied past counting since medieval times, in one of the most striking ways the world has changed, with the advent of modern science.
-This would seem to leave the number of so-called liberal arts indefinite, and better understood to encompass a variety or diversity than to form some totality or whole, in still another liberation from content.
+This would seem to leave the number of liberal arts indefinite, and better understood to encompass a variety or diversity than to form some totality or whole, in still another liberation from content.

-But perhaps the simplest way to capture this shift away from content is to assert what it would seem absurd to deny: that the aim of any truly liberal education is to liberate the self.
-The effect of this might be conceived as a kind of self-knowledge, or as a kind of self-formation; but in any case it suggests that what is learned to liberate the self is finally found in the self, rather than in any subject.
-It makes sense of saying that what we learn is a matter of how we learn, and who we become in learning it.
-(St. John's commitment to learning without teaching.)
-(Now move on to formulation what we learn learn what it means to learn, and what it means see why a liberal education may have no content is to recognize that that it is we, in the end, who are liberated by it.
-This suggests that what is learned in such an education is found, finally, in the self, rather than in any subject.
-And indeed it would seem foolish to deny that self-knowledge, or even self-formation, is one way to capture the aim of a liberal education.  is , This suggests that what is learned is found in the self rather than any subject, that And leaving these details aside, there is also simply a sense in which it is we who are liberated in a liberal education.
-And this suggests that what is learned is finally found in the self rather than any subject.
-Formation of the self, selfhood.

-be something found
-in a skill rather than a subject.
-Or using a higher register, we could describe this as something found in the self, or the soul, rather than a subject.
-And the more liberal an education becomes, so we might say, the more that what we learn is a matter of how we learn, and who we are in learning it.
-Or, to use St. John's as an example, we could say that the more liberal an education becomes, the more that any so-called subject is found in a book, which is found in a reader of that book, who is found in a conversation that brings the book to life, with all it may contain.
-And this conversation, both with others and with oneself, would thereby embody a liberal education without content; where the something we finally learn is what it means to learn, and even what it means to love it.
+Or to look at our given condition from yet a final angle: suppose we could only learn, truly learn, insofar as we did this for ourselves.
+What we learned, in that case, would seem to be found in the self, or even the soul, rather than in a set of subjects.
+Here we would have a final liberation from content, that still possessed a unity in the self.
+And pressing the point, we might say that the more liberal an education becomes, the more that what we learn is a matter of how we learn, and who we are in learning it, along with who we become.
+Or, to put this in terms closer to home, we could say that the more liberal an education becomes, the more that any so-called subject is found in a book, which is found in a reader of that book, who is found in a conversation about that book, that brings the book to life, with all it may contain.
+And this conversation, conducted by turns with others and with oneself, would thereby embody a liberal education without content, which is to say: an education in selfhood rather than subjects, where the something we finally learn is what it means to learn, and even what it means to love it.

+(Need to include sentence about how the unity then is shifted from content to selfhood.)

-The suspicion that a truly liberal education has no content, then, can be cast in terms that encompass what many of us, I think, might say a liberal education is, and indeed what we do say it is.
+The suspicion that a truly liberal education has no content, then, can be cast in terms that encompass what many of us, I think, might say a liberal education is.
+And it is close enough to what we do say it is.
+To give just one example of this, here are the words of recent St. John's graduate, speaking of  in an address delivered to and indeed what we do say it is.
 (Mention student quote.)
 Liberal education faces its own challenge: for someone liberally educated to sound like that student, than like a dry and dusty latin